prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 “crowd, a solid mass” from which “this single unit, this living, breathing organism---the People” is born.
-Again individuals become a single but distinct lifeform, and again they are motivated to do so by the normal workings of the capitalist system: for it is the railroad’s appropriative actions that compel them into the streets.
-Whereas the jackrabbits lose their individual differences, Presley’s perspective continues to provide the narrative lens and thus some sense of individuality.
+Again individuals become a single but distinct lifeform, and again they are motivated to do so by the normal workings of the capitalist system: it is the railroad’s appropriative actions that drive them into the streets.
+Whereas the jackrabbits lose their individual differences, here Presley’s perspective continues to provide the narrative lens and thus some sense of individuality.
 But his individual *agency* is stripped from him as he is “caught in the current” with his arms “pinioned to his sides by the press.”
 Likewise, the individual people become “wave after wave of faces, hundreds upon hundreds, thousands upon thousands, red, lowering, sullen.
 All were set in one direction.”
-Particles become wave as terms of liquid dynamics and aggregation provide the operative metaphors: Presley is “an atom on the crest of a storm-driven wave” and is carried off, here by a “groundswell” and there by a “surge.”
-Finally, there is a direct visual echo to the jackrabbits being herded into the corral.
-Here the corral is the terminus of the march as it sweeps “up the steps of the Opera House, on into the vestibule, through the doors, and at last into the auditorium of the house itself.”[@norris_octopus:_1986 544-5] The Opera House becomes the site of a metaphorical taming and slaughter, the disappointing result when the People rise up against the indomitable force of capitalism.
+Particles become wave as the language of liquid dynamics and submersion provide the operative metaphors: Presley is “an atom on the crest of a storm-driven wave” and is carried off, here by a “groundswell” and there by a “surge.”
+In the final motion, there is a direct visual echo to the jackrabbits being herded into the corral.
+Here the corral is the terminus of the march as it sweeps “up the steps of the Opera House, on into the vestibule, through the doors, and at last into the auditorium of the house itself.”[@norris_octopus:_1986 544-5] The Opera House becomes the site of a metaphorical taming and slaughter, the disappointing result of the People rising up against the indomitable force of capitalism.

-The analogue to domestication here is a co-opting of the existing collective labor movement such that it defeats itself and exploitation can continue apace.
+The analogue to domestication here is a co-opting of the existing collective labor movement such that it defeats itself and exploitation can continue apace, the same kind of soft control seen in the previous two scenes.
 The League---the political collective the farmers form to resist the railroad---is defeated for two reasons.
 First, the plutocratic corruption of the democratic system is such that the only way they can succeed is by buying seats on the commission that controls tariffs.
-In other words, the political system is so imbued with monetary influence that participating means participating in the corrupt marketplace of that influence.
+In other words, the political system is so imbued with monetary influence that participating at all means participating in the corrupt marketplace of power.
 Magnus, as the agent of this scheme once his principled opposition to it is worn down, becomes tarnished, and the railroad successfully runs a smear campaign against him.
 The march to the Opera House ultimately founders on the rock of its compromised